I thought it would be interesting to share some of my best health tips in a fun and playful way.

 Walk more.
 Pedometers are optional but this inexpensive tool can help you keep track of your activity level.
 Begin with 6,000 steps per day and progress to 10,000 steps per day in addition to your daily exercise.

 eXtra water.
 As a general rule, for every kilogram of weight, drink 30ml of water.
 The best measure is to check the color of your urine.
-It should be a pale yellow.
+It should be a very light yellow.

 You are in control!
 You choose the foods you eat, how much you move, what time you get to bed, and how you spend your spare time.
 It’s all in your control so choose wisely.